 We were approaching the Highlands as it was getting dark and the flower greenhouses were turning the lights on.
 Sadly we couldn’t stop on the dark, narrow roads to take photos of the light up greenhouses lining the hillsides.

-For dinner we tried out one of the specialties of the Cameron Highlands: the steamboat.
+For dinner, we tried out one of the specialties of the Cameron Highlands: the steamboat.
 A special device (see below) is filled with charcoal on the middle to keep the bouillon boiling.
-You get a supply of many different meats, seafood, noodles and vegetables and are free to make your own soup.
+You get a supply of many different types of meat, seafood, noodles, and vegetables and are free to make your own soup.